The Lawrence Welk Show: ABC

-The show made its national television debut on the American Broadcasting Company on July 2, 1955, and was initially produced at the Hollywood Palladium, moving to stage 5 at the ABC Television Center at Prospect and Talmadge in Hollywood shortly afterwards.
+The show made its national television debut on the American Broadcasting Company on July 2, 1955, and was initially produced at the Hollywood Palladium, moving to stage 5 at the ABC Television Center at Prospect Avenue and Talmadge Street in Hollywood shortly afterwards.
 The show was filmed there for 23 of its 27 years on national television.

 When the show debuted nationwide, The Lawrence Welk Show was billed as the Dodge Dancing Party in 1955 and 1956.
 From 1956 to 1959, Lawrence Welk was broadcast two nights per week.
 The second show's title was Lawrence Welk Presents Top Tunes and New Talent (1956–58) and then Lawrence Welk's Plymouth Show (1958–59).
 The Plymouth show was the first American television program to air in stereophonic sound.
 Because stereophonic television had not yet been invented (it would be 25 more years before it would become standard), ABC simulcast the show on its radio network, with the TV side airing one audio channel and the radio side airing the other; viewers would tune in both the TV and the radio to achieve the stereophonic effect.
 Starting with the 1959–60 season the two shows were merged into The Lawrence Welk Show, reverting to monophonic broadcasts.
 During this early period, Chrysler also provided the show's announcers: Lou Crosby represented the Dodge shows, while James Narz represented Plymouth.
 (When it became known that Chrysler's rival Ford employed Narz's older brother Jack, they changed James's name to Tom Kennedy to avoid confusion between the two; Kennedy was moved to Date with the Angels in 1957.
 Bob Warren handled announcing duties.